Pyramid Texts: Pyramid of Unas

 The texts first appeared in the pyramid of the last pharaoh of the Fifth Dynasty, that belonging to Unas.
 A total of 283 spells appear on the subterranean walls of Unas' pyramid.
 These spells are the smallest and best-preserved corpus of the texts in the Old Kingdom.
-Copies of all but a single spell, PT 200, inscribed in the pyramid appeared throughout the Middle Kingdom and later, including a near-complete replica of the texts inscribed in the tomb of Senwosretankh at El-Lisht.
+Copies of all but a single spell, PT 200, inscribed in the pyramid appeared throughout the Middle Kingdom and later, including a near-complete replica of the texts inscribed in the tomb of the 12th-Dynasty High Priest Senwosretankh at El-Lisht.

 Unas' pyramid, situated between the pyramids of Djoser and Sekhemkhet in North Saqqara, was the smallest of those built in the Old Kingdom.
 It had a core built six steps high from roughly dressed limestone, encased in a layer of carefully cut fine white limestone.
 It had a base length of 57.75 m with an incline of 56° which gave the pyramid a height of 43 m.
 The substructure was accessed through an entrance in the pavement of a chapel on the north face of the pyramid.
 The entry led into a downward sloping corridor, followed by a 'corridor-chamber' with three granite portcullises that guarded the entrance into the horizontal passage.
 The horizontal passage ends at the antechamber of the substructure and is guarded by a fourth granite portcullis.
 The antechamber connects to two further rooms, a room with three recesses for holding statues – called the serdab – to the east, and the burial chamber with the ruler's sarcophagus to the west.
 The roofs of both the antechamber and burial chamber were gabled.

 With the exception of the walls immediately surrounding the sarcophagus, which were lined with alabaster and painted to resemble reed mats with a wood-frame enclosure, the remaining walls of the antechamber, burial chamber, and a section of the horizontal passage were covered with vertical columns of hieroglyphs that make up the Pyramid Texts.
 Unas' sarcophagus was left without inscription.
 The king's royal titulary did not appear on the walls surrounding it, as it does in later pyramids.